rt64/rt64/README.md

 * Interpolate the game's visuals to 60 FPS or above (HFR) by generating new frames and modifying them in 3D space (limited game support).
 * Extended command set for better integration of widescreen, interpolation and path tracing features (for use with rom patches, rom hacks, and ports).
 * Texture packs with DDS and asynchronous streaming support.
 Compatible with Rice filenames.
 [Read about how to make texture packs for RT64 here](TEXTURE-PACKS.md).
-* Supports Windows 10, Windows 11 and Linux.
+* Supports Windows 10, Windows 11, Linux and macOS.

 # Features in development (in priority order)
 * Fully path traced renderer (RT).